 - South Carolina State University

 - University of South Carolina

 - Must have a 3.0 GPA or higher in all Social Work coursework and a 2.5 GPA or higher in all coursework.

-- Apply during second semester sophomore year or first semester junior year for admission in program for remaining three semesters of the BSW program.
+- Non-employee students: During second semester sophomore year or first semester junior year for admission in program for remaining three semesters of the BSW program

 Program Guidelines and Student Commitment